Harris Corporation: History

 In 1974, Harris acquired Datacraft Corporation, which led to the formation of the Harris Computer Systems Division.
 The division made a line of minicomputers for the real-time systems market.
 In 1994, the division was spun out into the independent Harris Computer Systems Corporation.

 In 1979, Harris formed a semiconductor joint venture Matra Harris Semiconductors (MHS), from which Harris withdrew in 1989.
 After further changes MHS was taken over by Atmel.

 In 1983, Harris acquired Lanier Business Products, Inc., a dictation, word processing and computer company based in Atlanta, Georgia.
-By the start of the 1990's, Lanier accounted for about 1/3 of Harris Corporation's revenues.
-In 1998, Harris spun Lanier back off as a publicly-traded company, but also saddled it with over $700 million in debt.
+By the start of the 1990s, Lanier accounted for about 1/3 of Harris Corporation's revenues.
+In 1998, Harris spun Lanier back off as a publicly traded company, but also saddled it with over $700 million in debt.

 In 1988, Harris acquired GE's semiconductor business, which at this time, also incorporated the Intersil and RCA semiconductor businesses.
 These were combined with Harris' existing semiconductor businesses.

 In 1996, Harris Corporation formed a joint venture with Shenzhen Telecom Company to produce and sell Harris' digital microwave radios and integrate them with other systems.

-In November 1998, Harris sold its commercial and standard military logic (semiconductor) product lines to Texas Instruments, which included the HC/HCT, CD4000, AC/ACT and FCT product families.
-Harris retained production of the Radiation Hardened versions of these products.
+In November 1998, Harris sold its commercial and standard military logic (semiconductor) product lines to Texas Instruments, which included the HC/HCT, AC/ACT, FCT, and CD4000 product families.
+Harris retained production of the radiation-hardened versions of these products.

 In 1999, Harris spun off their remaining semiconductor business as an independent company, under the Intersil name.

 In 2005, the corporation spent $870 million on research and development.

-Harris Corporation developed a Hand Held Computer for use during the address canvassing portion of the 2010 United States Census.
+Harris Corporation developed a Hand Held Computer for use during the address canvassing portion of the 2010 United States census.
 Secured access via a fingerprint swipe guaranteed that only the verified user had access to the unit.
 A GPS capacity was integral to the daily address management and the transfer of information that was gathered.
 Of major importance was the security and integrity of the personal and private information of the populace.